Click here to navigate to a list of our schools

 Multi-age programs are available at Strathmillan, Buchanan, Heritage, Linwood and Brooklands Schools for those residing within the school catchment areas of these schools.
 Children are grouped into classrooms containing students in grades 1, 2, and 3 and students in grades 4 and 5.
 Parents who wish this programming are asked to register in March.
 Further information may be obtained from the schools.

 Students are encouraged to register at their catchment area school, where they are guaranteed a spot.
 Families who wish to register their child in a non-catchment area school may do so, but will be placed on a wait list in order of receipt and informed of their child's acceptance or denial on or before June 27.
 Catchment area is determined based on your family's home address.
-Having your child in a child careprogram in a certain area does not translate to acceptance at a school within that catchment area.
+Having your child in a child care program in a certain area does not translate to acceptance at a school within that catchment area.
 For more information, please read our Guide to Early Years Out-of Catchment Registration Brochure.

 Transportation: Transportation is provided for children residing more than one kilometer from their home school or day care.
 However, where a parent has chosen to send his/her child to another school, transportation is the responsibility of the parent.
 For students who are walking to school, the School Division provides trained School Patrols to assist with students crossing at major intersections.

 Lunch Supervision: Lunch supervision is provided for students who stay at school for lunch.

 Behaviour: Student conduct and discipline are areas emphasized in St. James-Assiniboia schools.
-Each school has developed a code of behaviour and many augment skill development in this area through the use of conflict managers.
-The Division's goal as set out in the Division's Code of Conduct brochure, is to provide a caring environment which develops creative thinking, a love for learning, self-esteem and respect for others.
+The Division's goal as set out in our Code of Conduct, is to provide a caring environment which develops creative thinking, a love for learning, self-esteem and respect for others.
 The Code of Conduct brochure describes the rights and responsibilities of students, parents and teachers within the Division.